daveyarwood/blog.djy.io/src/_drafts/why-im-rewriting-alda-in-go-and-kotlin.md

 [Alda][alda], the music composition programming language that has been my passion project since 2012.
-Now that I'm finally almost done(!) with the rewrite and just about ready to release Alda v2 to the world, I figured I should explain why, exactly, I made the somewhat surprising decision to rewrite it in Go and Kotlin, given that Alda v1 is mostly written in Clojure.
+Now that I'm finally almost done(!) with the rewrite and just about ready to release Alda v2 to the world, I figured I should explain why I made the somewhat surprising decision to rewrite it in Go and Kotlin, given that Alda v1 is mostly written in Clojure.

 # Alda and Clojure